Indigenous ways of knowing and

 The Guiding Principle for our co-learning journey of different knowledges and cultures working together is Two-Eyed Seeing.
 Lots of other people across Canada and internationally have heard about Two-Eyed Seeing and are using it!

 Read about who we are, how we got started, and what themes and other guiding principles we use in our work.
 Explore our numerous presentations in which understandings about Integrative Science and Two-Eyed Seeing are outlined and visualized.
-Find out about our published articles, other printed materials, videos, outreach projects and multimedia and also what we will be doing soon!
+Find out about our published articles, other printed materials, videos, outreach projects and multimedia and also other things we have done.

 Read about the success of the Integrative Science academic program, the Mi'kmaq science students who were awarded NSERC-USRAs (undergraduate summer research awards), the academic program's national award of recognition from the Canadian Council on Learning, and its status, structure, and more.